Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 ## What Problem is DDD Trying to Solve?

 Failure to grasp the business domain results in suboptimal implementation of the business software.
 Unfortunately, that’s quite common.
 According to studies, approximately 70% of software projects are not delivered:

-- on time
-- on budget
-- or according to the client’s requirements
+on time, on budget, or according to the client’s requirements.

 In other words, the vast majority of software projects fail.

 This issue is so deep and widespread that we even have a term for it: software crisis.
 The term software crisis was introduced all the way back in 1968.
 One would assume that things would have improved in the intervening 50 years.

 During those years,
-numerous approaches, methodologies, and disciplines were introduced to make software engineering more effective:
+numerous approaches, methodologies, and disciplines were introduced to make software engineering more effective like Agile Manifesto, extreme programming, test-driven development, high-level languages, DevOps, and others.

-- Agile Manifesto
-- extreme programming
-- test-driven development
-- high-level languages
-- DevOps
-- and others

 Unfortunately, things didn’t change much.
 Projects are still failing quite often and the software crisis is still here.

 Many studies have been conducted to investigate the reasons for the common project failures.
 Although researchers have not been able to pinpoint a single cause, most of their findings share a common theme: **communication**.